Stay Healthy on the Go - Tips for Traveling Healthy

 is good to have on hand too.

 Pack bug repellent if you're traveling to the tropics or overseas.
 You may be thinking more about sunscreen when you hit up the Bahamas but products with at least 20% DEET will help keep unwanted pests from biting.
 This can help prevent minor annoyances and major health concerns if you get bitten by a lucky bug carrying a big disease (like Lyme).
 Get plenty of sleep during travel.
-If you're going on vacation this may seem like your ultimate goal but many forget to relax during their journey to exciting new places.
+If you're going on vacation this may seem like your ultimate goal but many forget to relax during your journey to exciting new places.
 Cutting back on sleep can put a huge strain on your body's immune system and make you more vulnerable to even minor illnesses like the common cold.
 Use a natural sleep aid like Dream Water to rest on the plane or in the car.
 You can fight jet lag with Melatonin.

 To go along with our tips, we have a basic packing list incorporating everything we touched on above: